Right Angle Club 2012

 |The Contract Clause|

-We should let the French travelling correspondent, Alexis de Tocqueville, pass the final judgment on Marshall's effort:
+We should let the French traveling correspondent, Alexis de Tocqueville, pass the final judgment on Marshall's effort: